YerongAI/Office-Tool/config/Update logs/9.0.1.0/en-us.md

 ##### Document converter

 - Support to select all items and remove selected item(s).
-- Fixed an issue when selecting files, an error "failed to compare two elements" occurred.
+- Fixed an issue when selecting files, an error "failed to compare two elements" may occurred.